imdongchen/dissertation-note/Related Work/related_work.md

+@Mahyar2014 studied support of record keeping in collocates collaborative sensemaking.
+Her dissertation might be a good template.

 1. Darren Gergle, Robert E Kraut, and Susan R Fussell.
 2013.
 Using Visual Information for Grounding and Awareness in Collaborative Tasks.
 Human-Computer Interaction 28, June 2013: 1–39. http://doi.org/10.1080/07370024.2012.678246

 Gergle, Kraut and Fussell used lab experiments to prove that shared visual information improved situation awareness and conversational grounding, respectively.